Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 The Trello application is provided by Trello, Inc. through a [freemium pricing model](https://trello.com/pricing) and has been in development [since 2011](https://trello.com/about).
 They have over [10 million users](http://blog.trello.com/wahooo-free-gold-for-our-10-million-users), and promise data security and reliability.
 See the Trello [Privacy](http://help.trello.com/article/712-privacy) and [Security](https://trello.com/security) policies for further details.

-I have used Trello for several projects in the past, and one day the similarities between an index card and a Trello card made me wonder if the Zettelkasten method would fit with Trello.
+I have used Trello for several projects in the past, and over time the similarities between an index card and a Trello card made me wonder if the Zettelkasten method would fit with Trello.
 So I decided to build a Zettel note archive to satisfy my curiosity.
 I will share what I learned with you.

 A note of attribution: I borrowed liberally from the [Trello Documentation](http://help.trello.com/) and the [Trello Blog](http://blog.trello.com/) as I wrote this article.